samyrhn/austin_incidents/README.md

 - Read data according to the input
 - Insert this data in a BigQuery table

-Unfortunately, you won't be able to run this code in your machine able due to the GCQ privacy policies.
+Unfortunately, you won't be able to run this code in your machine due to the GCQ privacy policies.
 In general terms, to setup your GCP environment, you would do the following in your terminal:

 1. Install gcloud (https://cloud.google.com/sdk/docs/install)